 Environmental Services Program

 As part of the Division of Environmental Quality, the Environmental Services Program supports the other programs in the department that need accurate scientific data for their work.
-To obtain these data, the Environmental Services Program performs field work, conducts monitoring, collects samples and provides laboratory testing for environmental pollutants.
-The Environmental Emergency Response Section is the department's front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters, or homeland security threats that impact public safety and the environment.
+To obtain these data, the Environmental Services Program performs field work, monitors sites as needed, collects samples, and provides laboratory testing for environmental pollutants.
+The program's Environmental Emergency Response section serves as the department's front line of defense against significant and imminent hazardous substance releases, natural or man-made disasters, and homeland security threats that may impact public safety and the environment.
 Looking Back offers a glimpse of a few of the programs managed by the Environmental Services Program.

 The Missouri Environmental Emergency Response Search allows users to search the Environmental Emergency Response incident reports by county, date reported, or incident cause (leaking underground storage tank, vehicular accident, etc.).